Existence of a highest wave in a fully dispersive two-way shallow water model: Numerical Schemes

 Though it requires more computation than a more-traditional parameter continuation method, the pseudo-arclength method excels when generating bifurcation diagrams containing a turning point, as occurs near the top of the curve plotted in Figure \ref{fig:bifcurve1}.
 In parameter continuation, one continues the collocation method by manually stepping the values of the parameter, which is problematic near turning points where the parametrization fails to be a function of the wavespeed parameter.
 This difficulty can sometimes be side-stepped by switching parametrizations near the turning point.
 However, the pseudo-arclength method is more robust in the sense that one does not have to manually decide how to step the parameter; the method computes the parameter and collocation values simultaneously.

 Ideally, for solutions computed by the above continuation algorithm, one would run a time-evolution to ensure that the approximated profiles persist over multiples of the temporal period.
-However, a time-evolution analysis failed due to instabilities stemming from the existence of spectrum in the right-half plane.
-See \cite{C16} for further details regarding a numerical computation of the spectrum for this model, as well as that of other bidirectional Whitham models.\\
+However, we believe our time-evolution analysis failed due to the expected ill-posedness of the local dynamics about these sign-changing waves.
+See Remark \ref{signdefinite} and \cite{CJ17} for further discussion.